x86driver/clj-parse-server/README.md

 # clj-parse-server

-Since Parse SDK is open source, this project implements a simple server, if you want build your own parse server, you can try it.
+Since Parse SDK is open source, this project implements a simple server, you can try to build your own parse server.

 ## Prerequisites